leockl/helstrom-quantum-centroid-classifier/README.md

 | 14   | LogisticRegression            | 36.4                     |
 | 15   | BernoulliNB                   | 17.4                     |

-Average success rate is the average of the number of datasets where the specified classifier outperforms the other classifiers over 14 real-world and artificial datasets.
+Average success rate is the average number of datasets where the specified classifier outperforms the other classifiers over 14 real-world and artificial datasets.

-HelstromQuantumCentroidn is the HQC classifier corresponding to the n number of copies to take for the quantum densities.
+HelstromQuantumCentroidn is the HQC classifier corresponding to the n number of copies taken for the quantum densities.

 ## Source Code
 The Python package's source code for the HQC classifier is available here: